-Samples of the heart, aorta and femoral artery were fixed for one day in 4 % formaldehyde (Sigma Chemie, Germany).
-Fixed tissue samples were embedded in paraffin, cut in 5 μm slices and stained routinely with hematoxylin and eosin.
+Samples of the heart, aorta and femoral artery were fixed for one day in 4% formaldehyde (Sigma Chemie, Germany).
+Fixed tissue samples were embedded in paraffin, cut in 5μm slices and stained routinely with hematoxylin and eosin.
 Modified picrosirius red staining technique (Dolber and Spach 1993) was used to determine the level of fibrosis.
-Briefly, after deparaffinization in xylene and rehydration in distilled water, the slides were incubated for 5 min in 0.2 % aqueous solution of phosphomolybdic acid (Sigma Chemie, Germany) and stained with 0.1 % sirius red in saturated solution of picric acid (Sigma Chemie, Germany) for 90 min.
+Briefly, after deparaffinization in xylene and rehydration in distilled water, the slides were incubated for 5 minutes in 0.2% aqueous solution of phosphomolybdic acid (Sigma Chemie, Germany) and stained with 0.1% sirius red in saturated solution of picric acid (Sigma Chemie, Germany) for 90 minutes.
 Finally the slides were washed for two minutes in 0.01 mol/l hydrochloric acid.
 Total fibrosis of each tissue sample was measured by histomorphometry in 10 microscopic fields at 20x magnification.
-Results are expressed as permille of collagen positivity of the total analyzed area.
-The area rich for collagen type I (red color in polarized light) and collagen type III (green color in polarized light) was analyzed by the digital color subtraction, and the ratio of collagen type III to collagen type I was determined.
+Results are expressed as per mill of collagen positivity of the total analyzed area.
+The area rich for collagen type I (red color in polarized light) and collagen type III (green color in polarized light) was analyzed by the digital color subtraction, and the ratio of collagen type I to collagen type III was determined.

 The standard morphometric analysis of the aorta and femoral artery was realized on hematoxylin and eosin-stained slides.
-The cross-sectional area (CSA) expressed in μ m2 and the wall thickness to internal diameter ratio of vessels were measured using the ImageJ morphometric software v.1.33 (National Institutes of Health, USA).
+The cross-sectional area (CSA) expressed in $\mu$ m and the wall thickness to internal diameter ratio of vessels were measured using the ImageJ morphometric software v.1.33 (National Institutes of Health, USA).
+The picrosirius red stained sections were evaluated by light microscopy and in polarized light at 40x magnification.
+Results were calculated as ratio of collagen type I to collagen type III presence expressed in pixels.